 A polygraph test is carried out by a professional polygraph examiner using a sophisticated machine.
 It also involves various stages — the pre-test, in-test and post-test phases.
 Undergoing a lie detector exam sounds complicated, right?
 And that is why you may be wondering if polygraphy can wreak havoc on one’s budget.

 The cost of a polygraph test starts at around $200.
 Some polygraphs can be as high as $2,000 or more.
 Some of the factors that impact the cost of a lie detector exam include the kind of polygraphy, service provider and location.
 Some polygraph companies offer package deals and contracts that help bring down the cost of lie detection.

 About to spend on a polygraph test for you or another individual like a relative, spouse, employee or job applicant?

-Below, I will talk about various cost-related matters about undergoing a lie detector examination.
-Near the end of this post, I will also discuss how to find the right polygraph examiner for the job.
+In this post, we will discuss cost-related matters about a lie detector test.
+I will also give you some tips on how to look for a polygraph examiner who is perfect for the job.